S2S-ICO/MJO-Diagnostics/README.md

 > (2) and so forth

 ## 3. Installation Instructions
+(Detailed guide to install program codes will be described here!)

+example)

-See the "[Wiki]" tab for detailed instructions
+(1) See the "[Manual]" for detailed instructions

-It might be useful --but not at all required-- to use the provided iri-dev.yml conda environment file.
+(2) It might be useful --but not at all required-- to use the provided iri-dev.yml conda environment file.
 If so, just follow the usual approach:
 ```sh
 conda env create -f iri-dev.yml
 ```